JennyTay/FutureBioImpacts_Flow_Temp/README.md

 # FutureBioImpacts_Flow_Temp

-Analysis of the impacts to habitat and biology from projected stream flow and temperature changes due to climate change
+This repository has data files and R Markdown files that we used to analyze the impacts to biology from projected streamflow and temperature changes due to climate change.

 **Biology model folder**

 **mod_chub_rf**: random forest model that predicts probability of occurence of arroyo chub using streamflow metrics at all timeframes
 **mod_chub_rf_3**: random forest model that predicts probability of occurence of arroyo chub using streamflow metrics at 3-year timeframes
 **mod_chub_rf_all**: random forest model that predicts probability of occurence of arroyo chub using streamflow metrics at all-year timeframes